 Learn more about Dr. Tan >

 Dr. Scarton is an Assistant Professor in the Department of Family, Community and Health Systems Science at the University of Florida College of Nursing.
-Her research focuses on improving diabetes-related health outcomes for families with type 2 diabetes (T2D) in ethnically diverse populations with a focus on the American Indian population.
+Her research focuses on improving diabetes-related health outcomes for families with type 2 diabetes (T2D) with a focus on the American Indian population.
 She is also extending her research to those with T2D and cancer, an understudied area.

 Learn more about Dr. Scarton >